-- fully understand and map partner resource.
-This includes people, expertise, data, finance and property across organisations and partners. - review and map available services to assess how well current provision aligns to people's needs. - assess the needs of your people to identify which outcomes need to be improved. - define what you should do and how.This stage draws on legislation, guidance, and local priorities.
+- fully understand and map partner resource: includes people, expertise, finance and property across all organisations and partners. - review and map available services to assess how well current provision aligns to people's needs. - assess the needs of your people to identify which outcomes need to be improved.
+This is a crucial piece of work in developing a strong long-term strategy (e.g. CJOIPs), evidencing informed strategic objectives and deciding how to achieve greatest impact within available resource. - define what you should do and how: drawing on legislation, guidance, and taking into account local priorities.
 The evidence base identifies the most effective interventions to meet people's needs and should inform investment decisions.